 Onychomycosis is a common chronic fungal infection of the nail.
 It is estimated to cause up to 50% of all nail disease and 33% of cutaneous fungal infections.
 The condition can affect toenails or fingernails but is more frequently found in toenails.
 Primary infectious agents include dermatophytes (e.g.,Trichophyton species), yeasts (e.g., Candida albicans) and non-dermatophytic molds.
 In temperate Western countries, infections are generally caused by dermatophytes.

 The diagnosis of onychomycosis can be confirmed by potassium hydroxide preparation, culture or histology.
 Treatments for onychomycosis include topical antifungals such as nail paints containing ciclopirox (ciclopiroxolamine) or amorolfine, and oral antifungals such as terbinafine and itraconazole.
-These generally have low to moderate efficacy and a high relapse rate.
-Topical antifungals and some long-available oral medications such as griseofulvin require a long course of treatment, which presents issues for patient compliance.
+These generally have low-to-moderate efficacy and a high relapse rate.
+Topical antifungals and some long-available oral medications (eg, griseofulvin) require a long course of treatment, which presents issues for patient compliance.
 Moreover, oral antifungal medications have been associated with adverse effects such as a risk of hepatotoxicity.

-Several types of device-based therapies are under investigation for treatment of onychomycosis, including ultrasound, iontophoresis, photodynamic therapy and laser systems.
+Several types of device-based therapies are under investigation for treatment of onychomycosis, including ultrasound, iontophoresis, photodynamic therapy, and laser systems.
 A potential advantage of lasers is that they have greater tissue penetration than antifungal medication and thus may be more effective at treating infection embedded within the nail.
-Another potential advantage is that laser treatments are provided in a clinical setting in only one or several sessions and thus long-term patient compliance is less of an issue than with medications.
+Another potential advantage is that laser treatments are provided in a clinical setting in only one or several sessions, and thus, requires less long-term patient compliance.

 Characteristics of laser systems used to treat onychomycosis are as follows: